StanfordLegion/fuzzer/README.md

 ensure that the fuzzer makes full use of your machine.

 Every run of the fuzzer is validated to ensure it produces the correct output (and does not crash).
-Crashing configurations will be minimized and then reported to the user, along with their failure mode.
+Failing configurations will be minimized and then reported to the user, along with their failure mode.

 ## Design